NIEM/NIEM.github.io/model/concepts/metadata/intro/index.md

 Almost all properties in NIEM (those with complex types) have the ability to reference one or more metadata properties.

+{: .example}
-> For example, Core defines `nc:Metadata`, which contains properties like `nc:ReportedDate` and `nc:SourceText`.
-Any element, like `nc:Person`, `j:PersonEmploymentIndicator`, or an element defined in an IEPD, may link to this metadata.
+> Core defines metadata element `nc:Metadata`, which contains properties like `nc:ReportedDate` and `nc:SourceText`.
+Any element, like `nc:Person`, `j:PersonEmploymentIndicator`, or an element defined in an IEPD, may use this to provide metadata.